U.S. Energy Information Administration logo

 Monthly Energy Review

 EIA's primary report of recent energy statistics: total energy production, consumption, and trade; energy prices; overviews of petroleum, natural gas, coal, electricity, nuclear energy, renewable energy, and international petroleum; and data unit conversions.
-Over the first half of 2006, the average number of rotary rigs in operation in the United States (onshore and offshore) was up 21 percent compared with the first half of 2005; the number of wells drilled was also up 21 percent; and total footage drilled was up 27 percent.
+In preliminary statistics, total energy production in the United States during the first half of 2006 compared with the first half of 2005 was up 0.4%, total energy net imports were up 2.2%, and total energy consumption was down 1.0%.
 See "What's New" in the Monthly Energy Review for a record of changes.

 Older than 7200 days ›‹ Previous